danielpenap1/Spectrogram-emotion-optimized-prototype-learning/README.md

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 # 📄 Explainable Audio Emotion Recognition Using High-Resolution Autoencoder and Prototype-Based Deep Learning
-#### Daniel Peña Porras, Esteban García-Cuesta
-[comment]: <> (This is a comment, it will not be included)

 ---

 This repository accompanies the journal paper:

 > **Explainable Audio Emotion Recognition Using High-Resolution Autoencoder and Prototype-Based Deep Learning**
-> *Authors:* Daniel Peña, Esteban García-Cuesta.

 The repository complements and extends the material included in the article.
 It also provides the necessary code to run the experiments as well as the explainability results: the learned **prototypes** as spectrograms and as audio signals.

 ---

-### ⚙️ Repository Structure and Usage
+### Repository Structure and Usage

+The structure of the repository is the following:

-In the 📂**prototypes** folder, for each of the three datasets (EmoMatchSpanishDB, RAVDESS and EmoDB), we present the top-10 prototypes of each emotion of four different speakers.
-In the 📂**figures** folder we include the rest of the figures describing the model and the results.
+- In the 📂**prototypes** folder, for each of the three datasets (EmoMatchSpanishDB, RAVDESS and EmoDB), we present the top-10 prototypes of each emotion of four different speakers.
+- In the 📂**figures** folder we include the rest of the figures describing the model and the results.

-The repository includes both **Jupyter notebooks** (`.ipynb`) and equivalent **Python scripts** (`.py`) for the entire experimental pipeline.
+To reproduce the experiments, the repository includes both **Jupyter notebooks** (`.ipynb`) and equivalent **Python scripts** (`.py`) for the entire experimental pipeline.
 You can execute either version depending on your workflow preference.
 The project is organized into **four main stages**.
 Each notebook can be executed independently by simply setting the appropriate dataset path.

 1. **`0_preprocess.ipynb`** – Data loading and spectrogram generation.
 2. **`1_autoencoders_training_and_evaluation.ipynb`** – Train and evaluate the high-resolution autoencoders for the different speakers.